BinPro/CONCOCT/doc/complete_example.md

 Complete Example V0.2
 =====================
 This documentation page aims to be a complete example walk through for the usage of the CONCOCT package version 0.2.
+It assumes you have successfully gone through the installation description found in the README.

 Required software
 ----------------------